-Gaining prominence in the 1980s, especially among low-income urban centers, crack cocaine is incredibly cheap and simple to make.
-Producers mix in water, ammonia and baking soda with the cocaine.
-The resulting hardened, brownish “crystals” are then smoked, reaching the bloodstream even faster than injecting or snorting more traditional cocaine.
+Gaining prominence in the 1980s, especially in low-income urban centers, crack cocaine is incredibly cheap and simple to make.
+Producers mix in water, ammonia, and baking soda with the cocaine.
+The resulting hardened, brownish “crystals” are then smoked, reaching the bloodstream even faster than when injecting or snorting more traditional cocaine.
 Crack cocaine is particularly addictive because the mesolimbic “reward” system in the brain is almost instantaneously flooded with dopamine, creating an immediate high.
 This high wears off quickly, but the stimulating effects remain for a much longer period, causing an intense craving in the user.

 Crack cocaine can cause irregular or aggressive behavior and has been linked to increased crime rates.
 Biological complications include long-term cardiovascular and respiratory problems, weight loss from decreased appetite, and other psychoactive complications inherent to drug and alcohol addiction.

 Awareness Is the First Step

 Government figures estimate that over 2 million Americans are regular users of cocaine.
-While facing substance abuse is never easy, enlisting the help of professionals greatly increases the chances of overcoming a cocaine habit.
-If you are looking to transition back into a healthy, addiction-free lifestyle, please call American Addiction Centers’ (AAC’s) free helpline today at and speak to a helpful professional.
+While facing substance abuse is never easy, enlisting the help of professionals greatly increases a person’s chances of overcoming a cocaine habit.
+If you are looking to transition back to a healthy, addiction-free lifestyle, please call American Addiction Centers’ (AAC’s) free helpline today at to speak with a helpful professional.
 You can also check your insurance coverage using the form below or contact a free drug and alcohol hotline number.